 Poetry by Heart Competition

-During January and February 420 students in Years 7, 8 and 9 took part in our KS3 ‘Poetry by Heart’ competition, to select a School Champion to enter for the national competition.
+During January and February nearly 600 students in Years 7, 8, 9 and 10 took part in our biggest ever school ‘Poetry by Heart’ competition.

-The Year Group finals took place in the Theatre in the week of 15 March, with each finalist reciting two poems, one written before 1900 and one after, before our judges and around 60 of their peers.
-We saw some wonderful performances and the judges had the difficult task of choosing 2 winners for each Year Group to compete for the title of School Champion.
+The Year Group finals took place in the Chapel the first week of March, with each finalist in Years 7-9 reciting two poems, one written before 1900 and one after, before our judges and 90 of their peers.
+We saw some wonderful performances and the judges had the difficult task of choosing 3 winners for each Year Group to compete in the Grand Final.